Investors binge on Burger King India IPO; offer gets subscribed over 156 times | Business

 Investors binge on Burger King India IPO; offer gets subscribed over 156 times

-The quick service restaurant (QSR) chain currently operates 268 stores in India and out of them, eight are franchises, mainly located at airports, while the rest are owned by the company.
+Currently, the quick service restaurant (QSR) chain operates 268 stores in India and out of them, eight are franchises, mainly located at airports, while the rest are owned by the company..

 - READ MORE ON: